Mona Zaki: The 2020s

 In April 2021, Zaki appeared in the mega hit Ramadan drama series Newton's Cradle playing a pregnant woman whose plans go awry when she travels to the United States to have her child born on American soil.
-Egypt's most watched television series of the year, it became a global hit after it was picked up by Netflix and released in January of 2022.
+Egypt's most watched television series of the year, it became a global hit after it was picked up by Netflix and released in January 2022.

 In 2022, Zaki appeared in Netflix's first ever Arabic language film Perfect Strangers, a huge hit in North Africa and Middle East.
 A remake of the 2016 Italian film, the film proved controversial with many Egyptians in light of its depictions of sexuality, including homosexuality, and cursing.
 Particularly strong criticism was directed at Zaki, the sole Egyptian cast member and with the long-held image of "the girl next door."

 In February 2023, Zaki appeared in the Ramadan series Taht El Wesaya (Under Guardianship), in the role of a widow with two children whose struggles after her husband’s death are amplified by the Egyptian Guardianship Law that privileges the parental grandfather or guardian rights over those of the mother.
 The popular series prompted calls for reforming Egyptian family law.

 In January 2024 Flight 404 was released in Egyptian theaters with Zaki in the starring role.
 The film was a regional box office hit and broke Egyptian box office records for a female-led film.
 In October of that year the film was selected as the Egyptian submission for the Best International Feature Film at the 97th Academy Awards.

 Also in 2024, Zaki appeared in Aserb: The Squadron, an Egyptian action film based on the actual events of the massacre of 21 Egyptian Copts in Libya and the ensuing Egyptian military operations against the responsible terrorists.

-Later that year, an 18-minute preview of the El-Set (The Lady), a biopic of the iconic Egyptian singer Umm Kulthum with Zaki in the title role was shown at the Marrakesh International Film Festival.
-Directed by Marwan Hamed with a screenplay by Ahmed Mourad, the film is set for a June 2025 release in Egypt and several Gulf countries.
+In December 2025, El Sett (The Lady), a biopic of the iconic Egyptian singer Umm Kulthum with Zaki in the title role, had its world premier at the Marrakech International Film Festival.
+Directed by Marwan Hamed with a screenplay by Ahmed Mourad, the film was released in Egyptian cinemas on December 10th.
+Zaki described the role as the most challenging of her career.
+Made for an estimated 8 million dollars, it reportedly grossed less than 2 million dollars and was considered a commercial and critical flop.